 Hooks is separated from plain vanilla feedback for the ability to create a desire in the user for wanting more.
 Feedback loops are all around us but they don’t create desire all the time.
 It’s like opening your fridge wanting for something new each time.
 However, add some variability to the mix and get a different treat which magically appears every time you open it – Voila!
 Intrigue is created.

 Companies use variable schedules of rewards to hook users.
 Introducing variability increases the effect which activates the desire for wanting for more.
-Although, examples include lotteries and slot machines, flexible rewards are major component in habit-forming technologies.
+Although examples include lotteries and slot machines, flexible rewards are a major component in habit-forming technologies.

 When Sonia comes on Pinterest, she is getting the subject what she is interested in but there are some other subjects that catch her attention.
 The juxtaposition of relevant and irrelevant sets her brain’s dopamine system excited with the promise of reward.
 Now she is spending more time on the website and before noticing, she has already spent 1-hour scrolling in search of her next hit.